Kaoticz/ML-Playground/README.md

-# ML-Playground
+# Machine Learning Playground

-Machine Learning projects for learning purposes
+Machine Learning projects for my personal learning process.

+Each directory is its own project, opening them should lead you to a summary of what the project is about.